Click here to sign in with or

 New therapeutic challenges

-The function of GDF15 as an and a regulator of energy metabolism has opened the door to the possibility of pharmacologically administering GDF15 to treat type 2 diabetes.
+The function of GDF15 as an appetite suppressant and a regulator of energy metabolism has opened the door to the possibility of pharmacologically administering GDF15 to treat type 2 diabetes.
 However, researchers warn that the pharmacokinetic and physicochemical properties of GDF15 present several challenges for its development as a drug, such as the short average life when it is administered subcutaneously or some adverse effects.

 Another potential therapeutic strategy has emerged from the recent discovery of the effects of MT1-MMP, a type of protein capable of suppressing the impact on appetite of GDF15 in the context of obesity.
 “This discovery opens the door to designing MT1-MMP inhibitors to potentiate the GDF15-GFRAL pathway and its appetite-reducing effects.
 Therefore, the steps to be taken in the future will be aimed at determining the effectiveness and safety of GDF15 or possible analogs or inducers of this cytokine,” the researchers conclude.